Stock lenders wince as hedge funds lose their shorts

 SINGAPORE/HONG KONG (Reuters) - Short selling has declined this year as hedge funds ditch bets against a relentless, stimulus-driven stock market rally, prompting a drop in income for asset managers and brokers involved in such trades.

 Figures from research firm DataLend showed stock lenders’ revenue tumbled almost 15% in the year to Sept.
-30 from 2019 while revenue for the September quarter alone was $1.8 billion, the lowest in the four years of comparable records.
+30 from 2019 while revenue for the September quarter alone was $1.8 billion (1.4 billion pounds), the lowest in the four years of comparable records.

 That drop, led by declines in Asia and the United States, shows how an apparently unstoppable equities rally has caused many hedge funds to reduce shorting, typically a crucial way of earning market-beating returns.